 If the USC Financial Aid Office, the USC Office of Internal Audit or any federal or state agency has reason to believe that a student or parent has provided falsified information, or has submitted forged documents or signatures, the following steps will be taken without prior notification to the student or parent:

-(2) If it is determined through the student conduct review process that a violation has occurred, the consequences may include (but are not limited to) the following:
+(2) If it is determined by the Financial Aid Office or through the student conduct review process that a violation has occurred, the consequences may include, but are not limited to, the following: